 Location: Garibaldi Park, traverse between Whistler and Blackcomb Mountains

 Transportation: Must have transportation to the Whistler Village

-Food: Meal plan includes all meals and snacks (excluding day 1 breakfast and day 3 dinner).
+Food: Food catering is available at additional cost.
 Dietary restrictions must be disclosed at time of booking.
 You are responsible for your own water and extra snacks.